2084: The End of the World: Reception

-Marianne Payot of L'Express wrote, "A fable, parable, and pamphlet, 2084 is a profound and frightening novel about a dictatatorship without history which will stun readers."
+Marianne Payot of L'Express wrote, "A fable, parable, and pamphlet, 2084 is a profound and frightening novel about a dictatorship without history which will stun readers."
 Jean-Louis Le Touzet of Libération wrote, "Readers will be swept away by Sansal's rhythm and sink straight into the nightmare which 2084 makes us live."
 Michel Abescat of Télérama wrote that "the fable is powerful, the humor, devastating, the subject, chilling.
 2084 is an extraordinary book, a warning sent by the author to those who, according to him, underestimate the danger of Islamism.

 David Caviglioli of BibliObs wrote, "As a fable, 2084 suffers from a didacticism which renders the narrative abstract, and makes readers less interested in the fate of the characters.
 The text, on the other hand, is carried by a joy of sacrilege."

 Gilles Martin-Chauffier of Paris Match wrote, "In twenty years, when the Islamophobic currents of France have declined, we will ask ourselves how we got carried away by such a slow thriller."